josmar-crwdstffng/angular/aio/content/guide/roadmap.md

 ### Explore hydration and server-side rendering usability improvements

-As part of this effort we'll explore the problem space of hydration with server-side rendering, different approaches, and opportunities for Angular.
-As outcome of this project we'll have validation of the effort as well as a plan for action.
+As part of this effort we will explore the problem space of hydration with server-side rendering, different approaches, and opportunities for Angular.
+As outcome of this project we will have validation of the effort as well as a plan for action.

 ### Revamp performance dashboards to detect regressions